-Our benefits are designed to recognize the diverse needs of our workforce.
-Our program provides competitive and comprehensive benefit options at a reasonable cost to our employees.
-Our benefits include an array of offerings, such as comprehensive medical, dental and wellness benefits, flexible time off plans and paid holidays, flexible spending accounts, a 401(k) retirement plan with a Company match on employee contributions, and financial wellness services.
-On an annual basis, we issue an employee benefits survey to gather feedback from our employees on our benefit offerings and use their input to make improvements.
+At Everi, we seek to recognize the diverse needs of our workforce and have tailored our benefits program accordingly.
+We aim to provide competitive and comprehensive options that are both valuable and accessible to our employees.
+Our benefits package encompasses a wide range of offerings.
+These include extensive medical, dental and wellness programs, flexible time-off plans and paid holidays, flexible spending accounts, and a 401(k) retirement plan complimented by a company match on employee contributions.
+Additionally, we offer financial wellness services to support our employees' overall financial health.